-Yet, within the scope of Article 2, Article 2A, and Article 2B, a wide range of transactions exist and are potentially affected, ranging from a casual transaction between two individuals at a garage sale to transactions between sophisticated businesses employing multiple lawyers and affecting billions of dollars of business.
-The approach needed in the face of this breadth of experience and variety is not to draft rules that an individual contracting party would draft as tailored to each case, but to select an intermediate or ordinary transaction framework, whose contours are appropriate, but whose terms are likely to be readily altered in the more sophisticated environments.
+Yet, within the scope of Article 2, Article 2A, and Article 2B, a wide range of transactions exist and a variety of diverse industries are affected.
+The transactions range from a casual deal between two individuals at a garage sale to transactions between sophisticated businesses employing multiple lawyers and affecting billions of dollars of business.
+The approach needed in the face of this breadth of experience is not to draft rules that an individual contracting party would draft tailored to each case, but to select an intermediate or ordinary framework, whose contours are appropriate, but whose terms are likely to be readily altered in the more sophisticated environments.
 Article 2, which governs both the sale of a television set and the sale of natural gas at the pipeline connection to the well, does not contain separate rules for each transaction.
-A UCC Article does not draft contracts for parties who will otherwise use lawyers to tailor and agreement.
+A UCC Article does not draft contracts for parties.
 Those contracts are enabled by the theme of contract flexibility or choice.
-A UCC Article designs default rules that are acceptable in more ordinary, intermediate transactions where they can be frequently used without disruption or costly negotiation.
+A UCC Article designs default rules that are acceptable in ordinary transactions where they can be frequently used without disruption or costly negotiation.